 Permanent Data Backup

 Data backup with blockchain technology is great.
 Although cloud storage systems designed to be a go-to source for data storage, they are vulnerable to infrastructure issues and hackers.
 This problem might be solved by using blockchain as a backup source for cloud data centres or any type of data.
+Crypto Trading Platform India and NFTs are using the blockchain technology.

 Consumers are constantly at risk as a result of the exponential increase in data breaches.
 Between January 1 and July 2, 2018, there were “668 breaches that affected 22,408,258 records,” according to the Identity Theft Resource Center report.
 “The average total cost of a data breach is $3.86 million, and the average breach cost reduction for firms utilising security automation is $1.55 million,” according to the 2018 Ponemon report.
 Organizations have been compelled to update their security solutions to keep up with the menacing rise in data leaks and hackers.